Bill-Armstrong/NANO/README.md

 One example input is VeryNoisy.txt which has a huge level of noise applied as the signal gets smaller.
 The goal of the program is to try to deal with a variable level of noise in data.
 The output is in the file ExtendedTR.txt which you can examine in a spreadsheet.
 In MS Excel, for the VeryNoisy.txt input data, you open the file, highlight the rightmost two columns and insert a line chart which show the noisy data input and the NANO output ( which extends the input data by one column).

-Project properties: Here is a typical command line for think.exe which contains some arguments for the program which can be placed in the Debugging > Command Arguments property:      NoisySinCos20000.txt 3 20 -90 0 1 2
+Project properties: Here is a typical command line for think.exe which contains some arguments for the program which can be placed in the Debugging > Command Arguments property:      NoisySinCos20000.txt 3 20 -90 1 2 3
-These are, in order,  "Data_file_name nDim nMaxEpochs dblMSEorF SKIPCOL". nDim is the number of inputs to the function to be learned plus one (for the single output).
+These are, in order,  "Data_file_name nDim nMaxEpochs dblMSEorF List of columns used". nDim is the number of inputs to the function to be learned plus one (for the single output).
 An epoch is one pass through the data in the buffer.
 In the last of nMaxEpochs in a call to Train, the hyperplanes which form pieces of the learned result can split in two.
 MSEorF shows the level of mean square training error of a piece above which it can split.
 If MSEorF is negative, the program does an F-test based on the estimated level of noise to decide on splitting.
+The alpha probability of the F-test is the negative of the MSEorF entry.
+The alpha values are accurate from tables only for 25, 50 and 75.
+The rest are computed by geomentric interpolation.
 The last arguments are a list of the columns that are used in forming the ALN function, the last one being the column with the desired output.
 The columns are numbered from the left starting at one.
 For the VeryNoisy.txt problem, column 2 is the noiseless result, so you have to skip that column, e.g.
 "VeryNoisy.txt 2 20 -75 1 3".
-In addition you may need to change the working directory property for project think to: ..\\..\\..\\Working\\.

-Work to do: there are not enough alpha values in my tables for the F-test, we need tables for 55% and 45% and maybe more, otherwise there is no happy medium between not fitting well enough and over-fitting.

 ## To try Q_learning.exe